1••••|••••2••••|••••3••••|••••4••••|••••5••••|•••6•••home•••index

 guitar This Textbook

 The subtitle of Western Music Literature is A Brief Guide to Art Music.
 Indeed, for a textbook, it is the essence of brevity: sixty-five pages.
 Those pages are populated with 16-point type and a generous helping of embedded videos and graphics.
 Not long ago I used a textbook with a MP3 download card.
 It had nearly 800 pages of exhaustive detail rendered in 9-point text!
 In contrast, Western Music Literature focuses on fewer topics and doesn't overwhelm with endless reading.
-Finally, this web text will save each of you $200, the cost of the paperback textbook and download card I required in prior semesters.
+Finally, this web textbook will save each of you $200, the cost of the paperback textbook and download card I required in prior semesters.

 This textbook was produced pro bono in my spare time and on a shoestring budget.
 There was no support team so, out of necessity, I spent several years wearing the hats of author, editor, music scribe, designer and photographer!
 Years later, I still find the occasional typo or grammatical slip.
 Indeed, this project sharpened my Premiere, Final Cut Pro, Photoshop, Logic Pro X, Twisted Wave, Dreamweaver and Finale skills considerably!